richpeck/exception_handler/README.md

 **ExceptionHandler** uses our [custom middleware](https://github.com/richpeck/exception_handler/blob/0.5/lib/exception_handler/parse.rb) to extract *all* the exception data for the request.
 Not only is this the most succinct, efficient way to do this, it also allows you to customize the *entire* fault-recovery process.

 It's completely unique - the **only** professional solution to catch, process & handle exceptions in Rails.
-Unlike other solutions - mostly directing requests to `routes` - **ExceptionHandler** sends requests directly to the controller.

 ----------